mailgun/wordpress-plugin/readme.txt

 = 2.1.0 (2024-07-27): =
 - Added ability to suppress Track Clicks when we send Reset Password email (it was an issue with domain url in the email)
 - Added field to setup Reply-to(header) email for the emails.
+- When constants MAILGUN_TRACK_CLICKS, MAILGUN_TRACK_OPENS are used, we disable field on the UI as we do for other fields

 = 2.0.1 (2024-07-17): =
 - Updated changelog